 Blog categories are a way of grouping together blogs of similar topics.
 Having blog categories makes it easier for your tribe to find information they want.
 Meaning they get more value, and your great blogs don’t get lost.
-Here's everything you need to know about using blog categories.

 Over the weekend I sat down and recategorised ALL my blogs.
 Three years-worth of blogs.
 It took a while but it was well worth it.
 Why did I spend 7 hours on this task?
 Because I have a lot of blogs.
 And a lot of value is in those blogs.
 But lots of that value is getting lost if people can’t find the blogs.